Jittery investors await outcome of midterm elections

 THE BLUE WAVE

 The odds of the Democrats taking both houses of Congress have diminished of late, possibly to the relief of Wall Street.
+And perhaps as President Trump stepped up his stumping efforts for Republicans, touting tax reform as a big driver of the economic boom.

 In this scenario, Democrats could push to shore up the Affordable Care Act, but any move to reverse the Trump administration's hefty tax cut on corporations or its steady rollback of government regulations on businesses could be fruitless in the face of Trump's veto.